rare72/KickDaTires/README.md

 This is my Kick Da Tires Dev Environment.
-The purpose of this environment is to store things that I do to aid in my development of various technoligies.
+The purpose of this environment is to store things that I do to aid in my development of various technologies.

 #KickDaTires